Installing Axiom Chrome Extension

 This indicates that this step produces data when it runs - for example, an "Extract data" step will have the results of a web scrape stored as data for use later.

 Many steps allow you to input data outputted from another step.
-When this is possible, you will see a yellow dropdown, like this:
+When this is possible, you will see a dropdown, like this:

-# Running an Axiom
+# Run an Axiom

-There are two ways to run an Axiom:
+There are two ways to run an Axiom.

-- Click the Run button next to the Axiom's row on the dashboard
+Click the Run button next to the Axiom's row on the dashboard:

-- Click the Run button in the builder when creating or editing an Axiom
+Click the Run button in the builder when creating or editing an Axiom:

 If an Axiom is running, the button will turn red and show a "stop" button with an icon.
-Clicking it again stops the Axiom.
+Clicking it stops the Axiom.

 Once your automation starts running, you will see a window open up and you can watch the bot complete your steps.
 When running via the cloud, you can see on the left sidebar which step your bot is currently on and how long each of the steps has taken so far to complete.